Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Introduction

-Let us now turn our attention to steganography.
-The celebrated Cachin's criterion~\cite{cachin98:inform} tells us that a perfectly secure steganographic system is implemented by an encoder that preserves the distribution of the host signal, because in this way optimum detection by the warden will be foiled.
-The implementation of this central criterion raises a crucial issue which ---not accidentally--- we have already found in our short review of source coding: what should the encoder do if the distribution of the host signal is not known?
-As noted by Cachin himself by drawing the parallel with source coding, universal steganography must necessarily be the matter-of-fact approach to implementing perfect steganography: it is the empirical distribution of the host that should be preserved~\cite{cachin98:inform}.
-Thus, a canonical problem in steganography ---which echoes its source coding counterpart--- is how to undertake perfect universal steganography of memoryless host signals with optimum embedding rate.
-Clearly, if the host signal is memoryless then perfect universal steganography is achieved by preserving its first-order statistics.
-However the problem has remained open to this date, despite of the fact that some authors have given important steps toward its solution.
-Cachin was the first to sketch an answer, relying on a description of a generic universal compressor based on the method of types~\cite{cachin98:inform}.
-However the framework proposed by Cachin suffers from two shortcomings: 1) it does not provide perfect steganography for finite hosts, as it only achieves perfection asymptotically when the size of the host goes to infinity; 2) it assumes that all signals with the same empirical distribution as the host are semantically equivalent to it.
+Here we present a contribution which we believe fills an important gap in the field: the asymptotically optimum solution to the canonical steganography problem dual of universal lossless compression of memoryless signals with optimum compression rate.
+Furthermore, we consider the implications of the application of this solution to real-world signals such as multimedia, and we show its connections with existing results about steganographic systems.
+The roots of the questions considered here are found in Cachin's criterion~\cite{cachin98:inform}.
+This criterion tells us that a perfect steganographic system is implemented by an encoder that exactly preserves the distribution of the host signal, because in this way optimum detection by the warden will be foiled.
+The implementation of Cachin's criterion raises a crucial issue: what should the encoder do if the distribution of the host signal is not known?
+As noted by Cachin himself by drawing the parallel with source coding, \textit{universal} steganography must necessarily be the matter-of-fact approach to implementing perfect steganography: it is the empirical distribution of the host that should be preserved~\cite{cachin98:inform}.
+Thus, a canonical problem in steganography is how to undertake perfect universal steganography of memoryless host signals with optimum embedding rate.
+The core element of the solution presented here is Slepian's Variant~I permutation coding~\cite{slepian65:permutation}.
+The centrality of permutations to the problem at hand was already discovered ---either explicitly or not--- by a number of researchers over the years, most prominently by Ryabko and Ryabko~\cite{ryabko09:_asymp_optim}.
+However, the answer to the fundamental question is still open: how does one implement a general perfect universal steganographic algorithm for finite memoryless host signals with asymptotically optimum embedding rate?